-The K-9 Unit is comprised of an officer-handler and police service dog.
-Once a dog is selected for police patrol use, the dog and its handler undergo a rigorous training program before being certified for patrol work.
+The K-9 Unit is comprised of two officer-handlers and police service dogs.
+Once a dog is selected for use, the dog and its handler undergo a rigorous training program before being certified for patrol or supportive care work.
 Off duty, police service dogs live with their handlers, becoming an integral part of those families.
-Contrary to popular belief, police service dogs are selected, in large part, based on their sociability, intelligence and courage.
-The obedience and desire to please their handlers are the foundation of a reliable police service dog.

 The Village's current K-9 Patrol Unit is comprised of K-9 Scout (right) and his handler Officer Collin Klein.
 Scout is trained as a General Patrol Service Dog.
 This includes narcotics detection, tracking, article searches, area searches, building searches and handler protection.
 Scout completed his certifications and training and was sworn into service in November, 2018.

 Hope (left) is our K-9 Comfort Dog.
 Her officer-handler is Detective Mary Kosartes.
 Hope is trained as a Comfort Dog to provide emotional support to individuals following traumatic events.
 Hope completed her certifications and training, and was sworn into service in December, 2021.